 Measuring emotional intelligence

-Emotional intelligence is a tricky concept.
-There is no consensus among psychologists on what emotional intelligence really is.
-It constitutes the ability to think about emotions, manage and identify emotions, utilize emotions in useful ways, and minimize damage caused by emotional situations.
+Emotional intelligence, according to the Emotional Competence Inventory (ECI), is defined to have 4 components: Self-awareness, Self-management, Social skills, and Social awareness.
+It constitutes the ability to think about emotions, manage and identify emotions, utilize emotions in useful ways, and minimize damage caused by emotional situations in personal and social contexts.
 All of these are closely associated with emotional regulation skills, a more practical approach to dealing with emotions.

 In a sense, emotional intelligence is more about a mix of important information, skills, and contexts about emotions that affect us.
 It’s an interpersonal & intrapersonal skill.